-1. Economic Empowerment for Poverty Reduction in Indonesia
+5.2.
+Economic Empowerment for Poverty Reduction in Indonesia

 Economic empowerment for the poor into a national program involving all parties, as well as with both BAZNAS zakah institutions and LAZNAS.
-Here are some examples of such programs:
+Here are some examples of such programs.

-- a.
-Launching the Community Development Program, such as zakah mission community development at Monkey Island (BAZNAS, November-Desember 2013) - b.
-Rumah Pintar dan Pemberdayaan Masyarakat (Smart House and Community Empowerment), such as Smart House Pijoengan (BAZNAS, March-April 2013) - c.
-Community Empowerment Program Dhuafa through ZCD; to give empowerment to poor communities through community development charity program (ZCD) in 100 rural towns or districts across Indonesia, BAZNAS stimulant disbursed Rp 5 billion.
-According to the Chairman of BAZNAS, Didien Hafidhudin, this empowerment is integrative and comprehensive.
+a.
+Launching the Community Development Program

+Figure 3.
+Zakah Mission Community Development at Monkey Island Source: BAZNAS, November-Desember 2013. b.
+Rumah Pintar dan Pemberdayaan Masyarakat (Smart House and Community Empowerment)

+Figure 4.
+Smart House Pijoengan-BAZNAS Source: BAZNAS, March-April 2013 c.
+Community Empowerment Program Dhuafa through ZCD

+To give empowerment to poor communities through community development charity program (ZCD) in 100 rural towns / districts across Indonesia, BAZNAS stimulant disbursed Rp 5 billion.
+According to the Chairman Didier BAZNAS Hafidhudin, this empowerment is integrative and comprehensive.
 "Empowerment is not just economic, and health, but also religion, character and morals."

-2. Economic Empowerment for Poverty Alleviation in Brunei Darussalam a.
+6. Economic Empowerment for Poverty Alleviation in Brunei Darussalam

+6.1.
 Revitalization of Zakah Management for Empowerment of the Poor

 Zakah management's role in contributing to the economy of Brunei Darussalam has long been underestimated.
 The recent call by His Majesty for an effective zakah distribution has been very well received by the people of Brunei.
 A few solutions are recommended and the development of a new social model are highlighted that can be exercised by the Institution of Zakah in Brunei Darussalam to achieve the objectives of Syariah as part of its role in eradicating poverty in the country in the next decade.
-Some recommendations are laid out as follows: management approach, increased awareness, empowerment of the poor (see Zakah Management for Empowerment of the Poor, The Brunei Times, January 19, 2009).
+Some recommendations are laid out as follows: management approach, increased awareness, empowerment of the poor.

-b.
+Figure 5.
+Zakah Management for Empowerment of the Poor Source: The Brunei Times, January 19, 2009.

+6.2.
 Asnaf Zakah Empowerment Program Information Technology Enabled "asnaf Zakah Empowerment Programme"